Low-Carb Veggie Link to Weight Control

 Your gut is home to trillions of microorganisms, including bacteria, fungi, and viruses that are collectively known as the gut microbiome.
 This complex community plays a vital role in your overall health by helping to digest food and produce essential nutrients that support your immune system.
 Think of it as a symbiotic relationship.
 Since you provide microbes with food and shelter, they perform bodily functions that help keep harmful gut bacteria in check.

-In recent years, research studies have suggested that a diet rich in fiber from fruits, vegetables and whole grains, along with fermented foods, promotes a diverse and healthy gut microbiome.
+In recent years, research studies have suggested that a diet rich in fiber from non-starchy, low-carb vegetables along with fermented foods, promotes a diverse and healthy gut microbiome.
 To avoid unnecessary imbalances (dysbiosis) and support a healthy microbiome, consider reducing your daily intake of highly processed foods, artificial sweeteners, refined carbohydrates, and excessive alcohol consumption.

 There also has been a growing interest in the link between gut health and mental well-being.
 While a fiber-rich diet supports a diverse microbiome and has been associated with better stress management (cortisol hormone), there isn't enough evidence at this point to say that dietary intake or probiotics alone can prevent mental issues.
-Instead, consider them to be part of your comprehensive approach to healthy living.
+Instead, consider management of anxiety and depression to be part of a comprehensive approach to healthy living.
 If you have concerns about how daily stressors are might be impacting your weight control, consult a healthcare professional.

 The composition of your microbiome can impact your overall energy balance.
 For example, gut microbes influence how your body extracts energy from carbohydrates and fats.
 Of the trillions of microorganisms residing in the gut, some produce enzymes that regulate fat storage while other microbes can inhibit production of the protein that normally helps prevent fat accumulation.
 A healthy gut microbiome that is rich in beneficial bacteria can promote sustainable weight control, while imbalances (dysbiosis) is linked to unintended weight gain.